 - Coat 1 is sprayed with a high-pressure hand wand or spray bar deepening on the size of the job.

 - Coat 2 is applied AFTER the first coat has adequately dried.

-- The surface should not be used for 24 hours after second coat application.
+- The surface should not be used for 24 hours after the second coat application.

 Asphalt sealcoating should only be performed during the proper weather conditions.